• Home

 Insights

-• 60% customers indicated that they will buy this product again in future and 25% customers indicated that they will not buy this product again in future, & 15% customers indicated that they are not sure.
+• 60% of customers indicated that they would buy this product again in the future and 25% of customers indicated that they would not buy this product again in the future, & 15% of customers indicated that they were not sure.

-• 55% customers said they will use discount code and 35% indicated that they will not use discount code.
+• 55% of customers said they would use discount codes and 35% indicated that they would not use discount codes.

-• 55% indicated that they will recommend product to their friends circle, 20% customers indicated that they will not recommend product to their friends.
+• 55% indicated that they would recommend products to their friends’ circle, and 20% of customers indicated that they would not recommend products to their friends.

-Overall view, 56% of respondents are satisfied with product and store.
-But 27% of respondents are dissatisfied with product and store.
+• Overall view, 56% of respondents are satisfied with the product and store.
+However, 27% of respondents are dissatisfied with the product and store.

-Benefits of the Likert Scale Survey in Google Forms
+Benefits of the Likert Scale in Google Forms

 In earlier sections of this discussion, we touched on some of the advantages of using Likert Scale Survey questions.